buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 The strength of the adversary is in the confidence in describing the situation, in a few lines, in looking the players in the eyes.
 Involve the players, and once you have their attention, the characters will also be more attentive.
 Try to place monsters that are coherent with the environment, the adventure, the situation.
 Don' \*\*t randomly roll on tables; a well-organized encounter gives much more satisfaction than random monsters that *spawn*.

-Don' \*\*t reduce everything to an MMORG where the goal is just to kill everything and everyone; there can always be many choices if you put in a little effort.
+Don' \*\*t reduce everything to an MMORPG where the goal is just to kill everything and everyone; there can always be many choices if you put in a little effort.

 >> **Facing Monsters**: {
 Let this old man give you a couple of tips, young adventurer!